durrantlab/deepfrag2/apps/README.md

 ## Introduction

 This directory allows users to run different collagen-powered apps via Docker.
-Collagen is a framework for rapid prototyping machine-learning approaches to computer-aided drug discovery.
+Collagen is a framework for rapidly prototyping machine-learning approaches to computer-aided drug discovery.

 We have nearly finished implementing `deepfrag` as a Collagen app.
 Here's how to